Things To Do

 Tips for restricted diets.

-While traditional dishes often include meat, many restaurants in Puno offer vegetarian and vegan versions of local favorites, such as quinoa-based dishes and vegetable-stuffed empanadas.
+While traditional dishes may include meat, many restaurants offer vegetarian options using local ingredients.